Pearson-Higher-Ed/design/c/inputs/v2.2.0-beta.1/index.md

   - type: two column
     text: |
       ## Phone number w/ country code

-      The Phone number with country code input is made up of two parts.
-The first is the dropdown button for selecting country and the other is a form field for inputing the phone number.
-Together they operate as a single control.
+      ####The Phone number with country code input is made up of two parts that operate as a single control:

+      - Dropdown for selecting country

+      - Form field for inputting the phone number

+      ####Note the following behaviors:

-      Note - If the user opts to backspace over the current active country code and then types in a new code the flag in the button should change to align with the newly typed code.
-This allows the user to type a country code and then a phone number, bypassing the county code dropdown.
+      - If the user manually changes the current active country code, the flag should change to align with the user entry.

-      Also, if there is a new country code typed in manually and then a new country is selected from the dropdown the listed country code should be changed to the new code selected from the dropdown.
+      - If the user selects a new county code from the dropdown, the country code text should change to match the dropdown value selected.

     contents:
       - type: narrow image